2025–26 Sabah FC season

-The Sabah FC 2025–26 season is Sabah's eighth Azerbaijan Premier League season, and their ninth season in existence.
+The Sabah FC 2025–26 season was Sabah's eighth Azerbaijan Premier League season, and their ninth season in existence.

 Season overview

 On 21 June, Sabah announced the signing of Akim Zedadka from Piast Gliwice, on a two-year contract.

 On 27 June, Sabah announced the signing of Steve Solvet from Martigues, to a two-year contract.

 On 1 July, Sabah announced the signing of Zinédine Ould Khaled from Angers, on a two-year contract.

 On 28 August, Sabah announced the year-long loan signing of Veljko Simić from Sivasspor.

 On 9 September, Sabah announced the year-long loan signing of Tymoteusz Puchacz from Holstein Kiel.

 On 11 September, Sabah announced the year-long loan signing of Aaron Malouda from Lille.
 Also on 11 September, Sabah announced the return of Aleksey Isayev from Qarabağ, on a two-year contract.

+On 5 January, Sabah announced that Bojan Letić had left the club after his contract was terminated by mutual consent.

+On 6 January, Sabah announced that Umarali Rakhmonaliev had joined the club permanently on a three-year contract from Rubin Kazan after his loan deal had expired.

+On 8 January, Sabah announced that Njegoš Kupusović had left the club after his contract was terminated by mutual consent.

+On 9 January, Sabah announced the permanent signing of Aaron Malouda from Lille, to a four-year contract.

+On 5 February, Sabah announced the signing of Orphé Mbina from Maribor on loan for the rest of the season, with an option to make the move permanent.

+On 12 February, Sabah announced that Anatoliy Nuriyev had left the club after his contract was ended by mutual agreement.

+On 13 February, Sabah announced that both Rustam Samigullin and Jamal Jafarov had left the club.

+On 20 February, Godfred Boakye joined Sabah on loan from Birmingham City for the remainder of the season.

+On 14 May, Sabah announced that they had made the permanent signing of Tymoteusz Puchacz from Holstein Kiel.

+On 26 May, Sabah announced that they hadn't renewed their contract with Nicat Mehbalıyev and he would therefor leave the club at the end of the season, whilst they had also signed a new contract with Stas Pokatilov, keeping him at the club until the summer of 2027.

+On 27 May, Sabah announced that they had extended their contract with Joy-Lance Mickels for another two season.

+On 28 May, Sabah announced that they hadn't renewed their contract with Pavol Šafranko and he would therefor leave the club at the end of the season.

+On 31 May, Sabah announced that they hadn't renewed their contract with Jesse Sekidika and he would therefor leave the club at the end of the season.